This article will help you read and understand your pathology report for mucinous carcinoma of the ovary.

-Grade is a word pathologists use to describe how different cancer cells look compared to normal mucinous epithelium.
+Grade is a word pathologists use to describe how different cancer cells look compared to the normal mucinous epithelium.
 Because in other parts of the body, normal mucinous epithelium forms glands, mucinous carcinoma is divided into 3 grades based on how much of the tumour is made up of glands:

 All ovarian tumours are examined to see if there are any holes or tears in the outer surface of the tumour or ovary.
 The outer surface is referred to as the capsule.
 The capsule is described as intact if no holes or tears are identified.
 The capsule is described as ruptured if the outer surface contains any large holes or tears.

-Why is this important?
 This information is important because a capsule that ruptures inside the body may spill cancer cells into the abdominal cavity.
-A ruptured capsule is associated with worse prognosis and is used to determine the tumour stage (see Pathologic stage below).
+A ruptured capsule is associated with a worse prognosis and is used to determine the tumour stage (see Pathologic stage below).

-Why is this important?
+Your pathologist will carefully examine the tissue under the microscope to see if there are any cancer cells on the surface of the ovary.
 Cancer cells on the surface of the ovary increase the risk that the tumour will spread to other organs in the pelvis or abdomen.
 It is also used to determine the tumour stage (see Pathologic stage below).

 Small samples of tissue are commonly removed in a procedure called a biopsy to see if cancer cells have spread to the pelvis or abdomen.
 These biopsies which are often called omentum or peritoneum are sent for pathological examination along with the tumour.

-Other organs (such as bladder, small intestine, or large intestine) are not typically removed and sent for pathological examination unless they are directly attached to the tumour.
-In these cases your pathologist will examine each organ under the microscope to see if there are any cancer cells attached to those organs.
+Other organs (such as the bladder, small intestine, or large intestine) are not typically removed and sent for pathological examination unless they are directly attached to the tumour.
+In these cases, your pathologist will examine each organ under the microscope to see if there are any cancer cells attached to those organs.

-Why is this important?
 Cancer cells in other organs are used to determine the tumour stage (see Pathologic stage below).

 If you have been diagnosed with mucinous carcinoma or if your doctor suspects you may have mucinous carcinoma, your appendix might also be removed and sent for pathological examination.
 In these cases, your pathologist will examine the appendix for any cancer cells.

 Lymph nodes are small immune organs located throughout the body.
-Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour.
+The movement of cancer cells from the tumour to a lymph node is called metastasis.